atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/installation instructions/README.md

    - **Intel chip**: [Download Docker for Intel Chip](https://desktop.docker.com/mac/stable/Docker.dmg)

 2. **Install Docker**:
-   Double-click the `Docker.dmg` file, then drag the Docker icon to the **Applications** folder.
+   - Double-click the `Docker.dmg` file, then drag the Docker icon to the **Applications** folder.
-   Launch Docker from your **Applications** folder.
+   - Launch Docker from your **Applications** folder.

 3. **Start Docker**:
-   Accept the **Subscription Agreement** when Docker starts for the first time.
+   - Accept the **Subscription Agreement** when Docker starts for the first time.

-For detailed instructions on Docker installation, visit the official guide 👉 [Docker Installation Guide](https://docs.docker.com/engine/install/).
+For more detailed instructions on Docker installation and installation instructions on Linux, visit the official guide 👉 [Docker Installation Guide](https://docs.docker.com/engine/install/).

 ---